Inaugural National Advisory Committee

 He joined the board of the Stone Barns Center in 2004 and was elected president in 2007.
 In January 2008, he assumed a half-time appointment at Stone Barns, dividing his time between Iowa and New York, to explore ways that rural and urban communities can work together to develop a more resilient, sustainable agriculture and food system.

-Kami Pothukuchi, PhD, is associate professor of urban planning at Wayne State University.
+Kami Pothukuchi, PhD, is Distinguished Service Professor of urban planning at Wayne State University.
 She is the founding director of SEED Wayne, a campus-community collaborative dedicated to building sustainable food systems at WSU and in Detroit neighborhoods.
 Her research examines how interventions in community food systems can help achieve goals in public health, economic development, social justice and ecological sustainability.

 Dr. Pothukuchi’s research and professional activities have helped create the sub-field of food planning within the broader field of community and regional planning.
 She has published on such food system topics as retail grocery in underserved areas, urban agriculture, community food assessments, local food policy and planning and university roles in food sustainable food systems.
 The “Community and Regional Food Planning Policy Guide,” co-authored with Jerry Kaufman and Deanna Glosser, was formally adopted by the American Planning Association in 2007.

-Dr. Pothukuchi also participates in several local and national advisory groups that work to realize important social goals through food.
+Dr. Pothukuchi has guided several local and national advisory groups that work to realize important social goals through food.
 For example, she is a member of the Detroit Food Policy Council and the city of Detroit’s Urban Agriculture Work Group, and a co-convenor of the Food Planning Interest Group of the American Planning Association.
 She is one of three recipients of the 2013 Dr. Arthur L. Johnson Community Leadership Award.

 Project Manager, Small Farmer Outreach Training and Technical Assistance Program at Kentucky State University, College of Agriculture, Food Science, and Sustainable Systems (CAFSSS)